 All research findings are available in interactive workshops and keynote presentations, and some are available on our product page.
 Each report and / or workshop includes Amy’s practical, do-it-now strategies for overcoming the challenges revealed in the research findings.

-The Grassroots Influence Pulse™ (2014, 2016, 2019) – This is the only research of its kind that’s providing benchmarks for the grassroots advocacy profession on what tactics are being used, what’s working, what’s not, and, the attitudes of legislators toward your influence attempts.
+The Grassroots Influence Pulse™ (2014, 2016, 2019) – This is the only research of its kind that provides guidance for the grassroots advocacy profession on what tactics are being used, and most important, the response (or lack of response) of legislators toward your influence attempts.

 PAC CSI: Uncovering the Behaviors that Lead to PAC Fundraising Success – We all have read PAC benchmarking surveys, but what are the behaviors of senior leaders, PAC board members, recruiters, and staff that lead to fundraising success?
 We share this in this unique project with PAC’s that raise an average of over $850,000.00 per election cycle.